Lily (singer, born 2002)

 Lily Jin Park Morrow (born 17 October 2002), known mononymously as Lily, is an Australian and South Korean singer.
-She is best known as the vocalist of South Korean girl group Nmixx under JYP Entertainment.
+She is best known as a vocalist of South Korean girl group Nmixx under JYP Entertainment.
 She began her career by competing on the South Korean reality show competition series K-pop Star 4 in November 2014, where she placed fourth.

 Early life and education

 Lily Jin Park Morrow, Korean name Park Jin, was born on 17 October 2002 in Marysville, Victoria, Australia to a South Korean mother and an Australian father.
-She has a younger sister, and is of British descent through her paternal grandparents.
+She has a younger sister named Amy, and is of British descent through her paternal grandparents.
 When she was six years old, her family lost their house in the Black Saturday bushfires, and she took up singing as a way to work through the trauma.
 Lily attended Daylesford Primary School, Alexandra Secondary College, Cheongdam Middle School and Dunchon High School.
 She completed her secondary education in March 2022.